Custom Search

 Health Problems

-Some major concerns are cardiomyopathy and other heart problems, sub-aortic stenosis, and thyroid.
-Can be prone to skin allergies.
-Sometimes prone to epilepsy and hip dysplasia.
+Some major concerns are cardiomyopathy and other heart problems, sub-aortic stenosis and thyroid.
+Can be prone to skin and other allergies.
+Sometimes prone to epilepsy.
 From age eight on they are more likely to get tumors than other breeds.
-Tendency for allergies.
+Prone to cancer.
+Boxers are highly prone to mast cell tumors.
+Prone to arthritis, hip dysplasia, back and knee issues.
 These dogs may drool and snore.
-May have excessive flatulence.
+May have excessive flatulence, especially when fed something other than their own dog food.
 Some white Boxers are prone to deafness.

 Living Conditions

 Boxers will do okay in an apartment if sufficiently exercised.
 They are fairly active indoors and do best with at least an average-sized yard.
-Boxers do best in temperate climates as the breed can chill easily in cold weather and have trouble cooling off in very hot weather.
+Boxers are temperature sensitive, getting easily overheated and chilling very quickly.

 Exercise